Trajectory

 James frowned.
 "Outgassing can alter trajectories.
 You know that."

-“I do.”
+"I do."
 She highlighted a cluster of points.
-“And I know which direction it pushes.
+"And I know which direction it pushes.
 Jets on the sunward side should slow it down and usually lower perihelion.
 Jets on the night side should speed it up and usually raise perihelion.
-This object is trending faster, but perihelion is dropping.”
+This object should be picking up speed as it falls inward, but the fit keeps showing it's losing velocity it shouldn't be losing.
+And perihelion is drifting in a direction outgassing can't explain."
+She pulled up another overlay.
+"When I fit the residuals, there's a tiny negative acceleration term that shouldn't exist.
+It's small, buried in the noise, but it's consistent across every observation window.
+Like something is applying a gentle brake."

 James stared at the overlay a moment longer than he needed to.